technomancer-101/docker-CrushFTP/README.md

 | `/var/opt/CrushFTP10` | Yes | Persistent storage for CrushFTP config | `/your/config/path/:/var/opt/CrushFTP10`|
 | `/mnt/FTP/Shared` | No | Shared host folder for file sharing with users | `/your/host/path/:/mnt/FTP/Shared`|

 ### You can add as many volumes as you want between host and the container and change their mount location within the container.
-You will configure individual folder access and permissions for each user in CrushFTP.
+You will configure individual folder access and permissions for each user in CrushFTPs User Manager.
 The "/mnt/FTP/Shared" in the table above is just one such example.

 ## Ports
 | Port | Proto | Required | Function | Example |